ThomasRoest/spectrum/README.md

 ```

 There's a shortcut for dropping, migrating and seeding the database too:

 ```sh
 yarn run db:reset
 ```

+To explore the database, go to http://localhost:8080/#dataexplorer and add a table query, for example `r.db('spectrum').table('communities')`

 The `testing` database used in end to end tests is managed separately.
 It is built, migrated, and seeded when you run: